Skip to main content

 Scrab's backtesting tools let you test investment strategies using past data, showing how they might have performed historically.
-To learn more about how to set up a backtest, please visit 'How to set up Backtests.'

 In this article we'll cover: